EAT Lancet, released January 2019, claims to be the ‘plant-based’ solution we’ve all been waiting for to save your health and the planet.

 Dry beans, lentils & peas

 Soy is another protein alternative if you’re not consuming meat and is used in many meat substitutes.
 If your diet relies on large amounts of soy, you will need to ensure your get omega 3, B12, vitamin A and choline from other sources or consider supplementing.
+Un the upside, soy protein has a PDCAAS of 1.0 while soy has a PDCAAS of 0.91.

 Potatoes and cassava